BreD1810/tea-selector/api/README.md

 ```

 ## Configuration
 The `config.yml` file gives an example configuration.
 This can be changed to your liking.
-You can:
-- Set the port the API runs on.
+You **MUST** set the value of `signingkey`, and the `port` to be used.
+Optionally, you can also:
 - Set the database location
 - Set the default tea types and owners.